In 2007, three more states joined 12 others in requiring crane operators to be certified: Nevada, Minnesota, and Utah.

 The requirement for crane operator certification in Nevada took effect on January 1, 2007.
 The regulation affects operators of tower cranes and those mobile cranes with a maximum machine rated capacity of 15,000 lb. or greater or a usable boom length of 25 ft. or greater.
 You can visit the home page of the Nevada Division of Industrial Relations

 or go directly to the adopted regulation

 .
 The Nevada law can be viewed here

 In Utah, certification of crane operators was required as of July 1, 2007.
 The new law states that operators must be certified by the National Commission for the Certification of Crane Operators or an equivalent certifying organization that meets ASME B30.5 standards and the accreditation requirements of the National Commission for Certifying Agencies (NCCA) or an equivalent organization as determined by the division.
 Review the legislation on the Utah State Legislature website.

 An overview of the Minnesota law that also took effect on July 1, 2007, can be found on the MN Department of Labor & Industry website.
 The regulation states that any operator on a construction site operating a crane with a capacity of five (5) tons or more must be certified.
 The certification must come from a nationally recognized and accredited program.
 To read more on the statute, rule, requirements, and exemptions visit the License Minnesota website.

 Here are some other links that may be of interest to those seeking certification:

 State Licensing Requirements: Find out the difference between licensing and certification as well as a list of cities and states that require licensing.

-NCCCO Handbooks: In the NCCCO Mobile, Tower and Overhead Candidate Handbooks you will find information on the certification program, exam outlines, a list of reference material and other valuable information.
+NCCCO Handbooks: In the NCCCO Candidate Handbooks you will find information on the certification programs, exam outlines, a list of reference materials, and other valuable information.

 Test Dates and Locations: This is a list of current written exam sites and locations.
 The site is updated as new exams are scheduled.